Rafael Devers Player Props: Red Sox vs. Brewers

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (21) this season while batting .269 with 13 extra-base hits.
+- Devers leads Boston with 21 hits, batting .253 this season with 13 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 79th in batting average, 111th in on-base percentage, and 10th in slugging.
+- Among qualifying hitters in baseball, he ranks 95th in batting average, 127th in on-base percentage, and 15th in slugging.

-- In 68.4% of his 19 games this season, Devers has picked up at least one hit.
-He's also had seven multi-hit games.
+- Devers has picked up a hit in 65.0% of his 20 games this year, with at least two hits in 35.0% of them.

-- He has gone deep in 31.6% of his games this year, and 8.4% of his plate appearances.
+- In six games this season, he has gone deep (30.0%, and 8% of his trips to the plate).

-- Devers has had at least one RBI in 52.6% of his games this year (10 of 19), with two or more RBI four times (21.1%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 10 games this season (50.0%), Devers has picked up an RBI, and in four of those games (20.0%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.